carpcode/sdc_p2_commit/writeup_P2_Carsten.md

 You need little improvement here as the algorithm unable to detect lane properly when brightness changes.

 **Answer**
-I implemented the file `Color_Test.py` to have a closer looke at using not only the S-Channel, but also incorporate L-Channel.
+I implemented the file `Color_Test.py` to have a closer look at using not only the S-Channel, but also incorporate L-Channel.

 Output is:
 ![Ouput Color Test](./test_images/color_test.jpg)

 Red: L-Channel

 Green: Gradient

 Blue: S-Channel

 This shows that the L-Channel introduces more disturbtion and therefore I decided to keep the original implementation in `P2.py`